sylvainmarchi/c3s-atlas/README.md

-# Repository supporting the implementation of FAIR principles in the C3S Atlas: See the Atlas at: https://atlas.climate.copernicus.eu/atlas
+# Repository supporting the implementation of FAIR principles in the [C3S Atlas](https://atlas.climate.copernicus.eu/atlas)

 ## Contents